 When the battle hardened US forces, which were sent in first, had been so reduced that they became combat ineffective, the US command decided not to retreat from the forest.
 Instead, they sent in inexperienced, green recruits, which led to even more casualties.

 The US soldiers were forced to blast tank routes into the rocks which were blocking the small path along the steep slopes.
 Often enough, tanks lost their tank tracks or slipped down the slope or were even pushed down by soldiers when they became useless.
 It was quite easy for the highly mobile Germans with Panzerfausts and improvised rocket launchers to spot and attack targets and then to disappear into the woods again, while the Americans had difficulties to spot any targets at all.
 Due to the high trees, mortar or artillery support was also often unavailable to the US forces because of the danger of tree bursts.

-The US 1st Army was opposed by roughly 5000 Germans with almost no artillery and no tanks at their disposal, but opposing to the US belief that these Germans were weak and would retreat soon, they successfully stalled the US advance for months.
+The US 1st Army estimated that they were opposed by roughly 5,000 men, with almost no artillery and no tanks at their disposal, but opposing to the US belief that these Germans were weak and would retreat soon, they successfully stalled the US advance for months.
+In fact, they faced two full German divisions (275th and 89th), coupled with elements from the 6th Panzer Division when the 28th attacked.
+In addition, they had no fewer than 15 artillery battalions blanketing the area.
+Over the course of time, the Germans ended up throwing in 6 divisions into the battle, suffering a total of about 28,000 casualties.
 Control over towns like Vossenack switched about 28 times between both sides.